prpole/dissertation/chapter3/norris_capitalocene.md

 noting the compositional balanced provided by “a girl in a pink dress and a white sunbonnet.”
 There are some indications of an impressionistic style in “shadows...indicated by broad dashes of pale blue paint.”
-But this very unobjectionable quality, this lack of a serious subject matter---its title indicates that it is just “A Study”---draws Norris’s ire.
+But it is precisely this unobjectionable quality, this lack of a serious subject matter---its title indicates that it is just “A Study”---that draws Norris’s ire.
 We can see it in the derivative commentary of the audience and in Norris’s efforts to make sure we know it is derivative: